Robert Nelson (cricketer, born 1970)

 Robert David Nelson (born 2 July 1970) is an English cricketer.
 Nelson is a left-handed batsman who bowls right-arm off break.
 He was born in Chiswick, London and later educated at Harrow School.

 Nelson represented the Middlesex Cricket Board in 3 List A matches.
 These came against Wiltshire and Sussex in the 2000 NatWest Trophy and the Derbyshire Cricket Board in the 1st round of the 2003 Cheltenham & Gloucester Trophy which was held in 2002.
 In his 3 career List A match he scored 7 runs at a batting average of 7.00, with a high score of 5*.
 With the ball he bowled 23 wicket-less overs.

-He currently plays club cricket Brondesbury Cricket Club in the Middlesex County Cricket League.
+He currently plays club cricket Brondesbury Cricket Club in the Middlesex County Cricket League where he has played since he was an u9 colt and is the leading wicket taker in the 1st XI league with 425 wickets.

+He was captain of the club in their successful double winning side in 1999 winning the Middlesex Premiership League and Evening Standard cup (at the Oval).
+In the following year Brondesbury retained their Premier League title under his captaincy.